 Arbitrary HTML content in Markdown is not supported.
 GitBook will parse some of it, but it will mostly be ignored.
 You can still use HTML, but assume GitBook will ignore it.

-The syntax of the following plugins are still supported and have become first-class features of GitBook:
+The syntax of the following plugins are supported and have become first-class features of GitBook:

-The GitHub integration synchronize Git branches as versions, but doesn't support synchronizing Git tags.
+The GitHub integration synchronizes Git branches as versions but doesn't support synchronizing Git tags.
 The workaround is to also track your tags as branches:

 git checkout -b v1.0 v1.0